pablomartinfranco/car-pooling-challenge/README.md

 The syncrhonized queues seemed a good idea for the scaling of tasks that could become demanding in the future and for fault tolerance reasons, but at the present state of the project it could have been a little bit of premature optimization.
 I like playing with queues.

 Another aproach could have been using Golang channels instead of blocking queues, this way It could have been less troublesome to synchronize the workers, taking in consideration that channels are almost always designed with concurrency in mind.
-But like I was not familiar with Golang channels at the start of this project, I decided to synchronize the workers myself.
-I have read bad things about using channels as a FIFO structure for solving concurrency problems between threads
+But like I wanted to show some operative systems knowledge, I decided to synchronize the workers myself.
+I have read some concerning potential issues about using channels as a FIFO structure for solving concurrency problems between threads, so one should be careful and test the processes with multiple stress tests looking for rece conditions.